Tax

 The fact of the matter is many people aren’t aware of the fact that all non-residents need to inform HMRC of all property or land sales.

 And it isn’t necessarily a tax issue.
-It applies even if you lose money or make less than the UK Capital Gains Tax free allowance.
+It applies even if you lose money or make less than the tax free allowance (of £3K).
 It also applies no matter whether you are rent your property out or not.

 In other words, it needs reporting no matter what.

-If you need to report a property or land sale, you can do this by completing yet another form.
-This one is the Non-Resident UK Capital Gains Tax return, which you can find here.
+If you need to report a property or land sale, you can do this by completing yet another form, which you can find here.

 Don’t put it off!
 It needs to be done straight away if you want to avoid a fine.
 The amount you pay in fines is increased the later you are.